speedytwenty/speedytwenty/README.md

 every circumstance.

 Users can uninstall Chris at <u>any time</u> for <u>any</u> reason—no questions
-asked! _Albeit, our quality and assurance team deeply values your feedback._
+asked! _Albeit, our quality and assurance team deeply values user feedback._

 ### Used By